 Across Europe, competences on immigration and integration policies at state, regional and local governments vary significantly.
 This complex institutional landscape reflects the transversal and interdisciplinary nature of integration and, at the same time, it makes it particularly challenging to conceive and implement coherent and coordinated policies between the different policy areas and governance levels.

-However, inclusive integration requires a framework for equal rights, responsibilities and opportunities for all, as well as policies to foster intercultural interaction, understanding and participation on the ground.
+Inclusive integration requires a framework for equal rights, responsibilities and opportunities for all, as well as policies to foster intercultural interaction, understanding and participation on the ground.
 The former is primarily the task of national authorities; the latter relies on cities.
 Thus, for inclusive integration to happen, both governance levels must cooperate more effectively than at present.
-The Policy Lab will ensure policy consistency and complementarity and enable transfer of innovation and good practice from local to regional and national levels and vice-versa.
+The ADI-INT ensures policy consistency and complementarity and enables transfer of innovation and good practice from local to regional and national levels and vice-versa.